Vinyl Test Pressing Guide

 1. Pick one of your test copies at random.

-3. If you find any issues, cross-reference them with your other test copies (this is where the stopwatch comes in handy again).
-If an issue occurs on just one test copy, you can be confident that issue won’t recur during the full production run.
+3. If you find any sonic issues, cross-reference them with your other test copies (this is where the stopwatch comes in handy again).
+If an issue occurs on just one of your test copies, you can be confident that same issue won’t reoccur during the full production run.
 If an issue is present in the same place across all of the test copies, take note and contact your production manager: you may have a legitimate manufacturing issue.

 What should I listen/look for?